rosullivan2/TriviaGame/README.md

 To run Trivia Game on your local machine, follow these steps:

-1. Clone the repository: git clone https://github.com/yourusername/TriviaGame.git
+1. Clone the repository: 'git clone https://github.com/yourusername/TriviaGame.git'
-2. Navigate to the project directory: cd TriviaGame
+2. Navigate to the project directory: 'cd TriviaGame'
-3. Run the Python script: python3 trivia.py
+3. Run the Python script: 'python3 trivia.py'

 ## Issues To Fix
 1. Implement a timer feature to add a time constraint to each question.